-River Valley Baseball is pleased to present its 2018 PAL Ball program, the second phase of its baseball training league.
-"PAL" is an acronym for the term, "Pre-Atom League" (Atom I is organized for eight year-olds, and will be your child's first year of kid-pitch baseball, the third and final phase of the training league).
+River Valley Baseball is pleased to present its 2019 PAL Ball program, the second phase of its baseball training league.
+"PAL" is an acronym for the term, "Pre-Atom League".
 BAA's PAL Ball is organized for six and seven year-old boys and girls, as a transitional program between T-Ball and baseball or softball.
 Participating players should not attain the age of eight (8) prior to May 1st in the year of participation.
-Games will play monday through Thursday at BMAC.
+Games will play Monday through Thursday at BMAC.
 Game duration will be seven innings or one hour and ten minutes "hard-time".
 Under hard-time rules, the game will be called by the umpire when the deignated time has elapsed, regardless of the out or inning.
 Each player will receive a team-matched t-shirt and cap which they may keep at season's end.
 No standings are kept in this instructional league and every child will receive a participation trophy.

 In T-Ball, your son or daughter should have been taught a proper batting stance and a sound, shoulders-down approach to the baseball.
 (Unfortunately, many coaches and parents build poor swing habits by setting the tee too high.)
 Even Major Leaguers go back to the batting tee to reinforce good swing mechanics - so don't throw yours away!
 It's a good idea to set up hitting stations at practice, with the batting tee being one of the stations prior to live pitching.